 Community networks have become a viable alternative to provide Internet access to unconnected populations in Latin America and the Caribbean.
 In Colombia, Colnodo is a project that seeks to connect people in remote or rural areas not served by the major companies to the digital world.

 The funds obtained last year thanks to LACNIC’s FRIDA Program have allowed Colnodo to expand their efforts to support the creation of local networks for Internet connectivity in the rural communities of the municipalities of Buenos Aires and Maní Casanare in Colombia.

-The FRIDA program is pleased to announce the projects that have been shortlisted in the 2017 call for projects.
+The FRIDA program is pleased to announce the projects that have been shortlisted following the 2019 call for projects.

 In this cycle, 490 project proposals were submitted to the FRIDA program seeking to obtain a FRIDA Award in the Community Networks category or a FRIDA Grant for their work on Technology and Gender.